 Nancy Reagan’s 1982 “Just Say No’ campaign reached far and wide, even landing on my radar as a 12 year old (I’ll let you do the math).
-However, despite its catchphrase and good intentions, the evidence suggests that telling students to ‘just say no’ is ineffective and coupled with scare tactics about the dangers of hard drugs might even steer teenagers towards milder substances such as tobacco an alcohol.
+However, despite its catchphrase and good intentions, the evidence suggests that telling students to ‘just say no’ is ineffective and, coupled with scare tactics about the dangers of hard drugs, might even steer teenagers towards milder substances such as tobacco and alcohol.

 In today’s #HealthEd classes our equivalent message comes from NHES standard 4 in which we provide our students with the opportunity to develop their interpersonal skills to enhance health and avoid or reduce health risks.
 Specifically NHES 4.12.2 asks students to demonstrate refusal, negotiation and collaboration skills.

 - N – The clear and direct “N O” statement

 - Options (what else can you do: leave the situation, get help)